The Poison of Jealousy Wrecks Relationships

 Let's face it, most dating relationships don't last.
 Some should've never begun in the first place.
 Just a casual look at both parties would tell you the relationship would soon fall apart.
 Some relationships are very fragile and can easily be destroyed.
 In fact, it is far easier to destroy a relationship than it is to build one.

-Years ago there was a pop song released by singer/songwriter Paul Simon called 50 Ways to Leave Your Lover.
-He’s probably right.
-And if we thought real hard, we could probably find 50 Ways to Wreck A Relationship as well.
+Years ago, there was a pop song released by singer/songwriter Paul Simon called 50 Ways to Leave Your Lover.
+He's probably right.
+And if we thought really hard, we could probably find 50 Ways to Wreck a Relationship as well.
 I want to help you to be aware of and guard against one of the worst things that can creep in and destroy the relationship with your boyfriend or girlfriend.
-Jealousy.

 Jealousy refers to the thoughts, feelings, and behaviors that occur when a person believes a valued relationship is being threatened.
 It's a state of fear, suspicion, or envy.
 Some people mistake it for love, but at the core of all jealousy is fear and selfishness.